TimothyGillespie/openposeless-sd-webui-controlnet/README.md

-# ControlNet for Stable Diffusion WebUI
+# OpenPoseless ControlNet for Stable Diffusion WebUI

+OpenPose has been removed from the original project (https://github.com/Mikubill/sd-webui-controlnet) for improve performance.

 The WebUI extension for ControlNet and other injection-based SD controls.